alexandrefresnais/Cobra/README.md

 This goal of this project was to make us learn about Deep Q-Learning Networks.

-This project was made using pygame and Keras.
+This project was made using pygame and Keras !

 # Installation